 - Instead of going all the way to the end of Almonte Rd (the T-Intersection at Hopetown), turn off at Regional Road 9, the marked road to Clayton and Tatlock.
 That’s marked in green on the above map.
 This is a less-traveled and twistier road than the part of 511 that you’ll miss — the trip will take a few minutes longer but is a more enjoyable ride.

-From my place in Kanata, it’s 99.8 Km to Munford’s by this route.
+From my place in Kanata, it’s 99.8 Km to the formerly-Munford’s convenience store by this route.

-Gas up and enjoy a snack or great breakfast at Munford’s, then head for Centennial Lake Road for the best ride in the region.
+Gas up, then head for Centennial Lake Road for the best ride in the region.